theupdateframework/python-tuf/docs/tuf-rfc.md

 When the targets role delegates trust to other roles, each delegated role provides one signed metadata file.
 As is the case with the directory structure of top-level metadata, the delegated files are relative to the base URL of metadata available from a given repository mirror.

-A delegated targets metdata file for a role `DELEGATED_ROLE` MUST be available at the relative URL `/DELEGATED_ROLE.json`.
+A delegated targets metadata file for a role `DELEGATED_ROLE` MUST be available at the relative URL `/DELEGATED_ROLE.json`.
 If this role further delegates trust to a role named `ANOTHER_ROLE`, that role's signed metadata file MUST be available at the URL relative to the root `/ANOTHER_ROLE.json`.
 Roles MAY contain a slash (`/`) in their name.
 For example, the role `foo/bar` would have its metadata available at `/foo/bar.json`.